-The latest update from Kaylee Pickett, one of our adventure guide interns based in Queenstown:
+The final update from Kaylee, one of our adventure guide interns based in Queenstown.

 After having prepared in every way we could think necessary – practicing every knot a hundred times, quizzing each other on plant names and uses, planning sessions – we had the last three months put to the test.
 Over four days, we were assessed by a lovely guide from the New Zealand Outdoor Instructor Association in the hopes of achieving our Rock, Abseil, and Bush Leader qualifications.
 Rock and Abseil came first, with our personal skills assessed on day one and our group management evaluated the second day.
 Bush followed the same format over days three and four.